10 Robin Symbolism, Myths & Meaning: A Totem, Spirit & Power Animal

 Robin Spirit Animal

-When the robin flies into your life as your spirit animal, you should be filled with excitement!
+When the Robin flies into your life as your spirit animal, you should be filled with excitement!
 It is time for some release.
 You can now feel free to leave behind whatever is holding you down, so you would be free to create something greater.

 III